-Five Steps for More Effective Condo Board Meetings
+Five Steps for a More Effective Condo Board Meeting

 One of the most challenging aspects of being on the board of your condo corporation can be running board meetings.
 It's not always easy to keep everyone tuned in to the business at hand.
 Also, you have to manage the inevitable disagreements among board members.
 How do you keep these meetings running smoothly?